rellimrebo/traffic-risk-estimator/README.md

 4. More detailed description step by step can be found in the ipynb file, hope you can find something interesting results in this file.
 5. Run

+data_statistic.py:
+1. Download collision_reports_processed.csv and traffic_counts_processed.csv file
+2. Ensure the script and datasets are the in the same directory or change the file path in the read_csv function
+3. Ensure all third party modules are installed
+4. More detailed description step by step can be found in the python file, hope you can find something interesting results in this file.
+5. Run

 ## For Regression.py and Classification.py:
 1. Download the collision_report_processed.csv
 2. Download the Classification.py and Regression.py